How to Make Miniature Pie Party Favors

-Ideal for an outdoor barbecue or casual dinner party, these petite pies will capture the hearts and tummies of all your guests.
+Ideal for an alfresco gathering or casual dinner party, these miniature pies will capture the hearts and tummies of all your guests.

 E-mail This Page to Your Friendsx

 A link to %this page% was e-mailed

 Recipe makes four 6-inch mini pies.
 Increase recipe as needed to create more pies for larger parties.

 2 (20-ounce) cans of apple pie filling, no sugar added

 1. Empty apple filling into a large bowl.